Information to help plan your stay. Visit our Cooler packing tips page.

 – Matches x2

-– 15L water bottle (can be filled with drinking water at pavillion), (to be returned at check-out)
+– 15L water bottle (can be filled with drinking water at pavilion), (to be returned at check-out)

 WHAT TO BRING – packing light means less to transport

 – Do not bring wood.
-Moving firewood, even just a few kilometers, can spread invasive insects and diseases to our forests.
+Moving firewood, even just a few kilometres, can spread invasive insects and diseases to our forests.
 Manufactured eco logs are permitted.

 Stripping branches from standing or fallen trees also detracts from an area’s natural appearance.

-– Sleeping bags (3 season) & pillow cases (pillows are provided in treehouses)
+– Sleeping bags (3 season) & pillow, and pillow cases

 – Food & beverages: A well-stocked depanneur is located at park entrance, but is only open in summer.
 Closest grocery store is 25 minutes from the site.
 YOU ARE REQUIRED TO PACK OUT WHAT YOU PACK IN. for ideas visit: www.happyyak.ca. and our Pinterest site.